-- 4.2.1 Private hire operators, that are not licensed drivers, cannot be required to produce an enhanced DBS disclosure.
-A Basic Disclosure from the DBS, or a certificate of good conduct from the relevant embassy for overseas applicants, is, however, considered appropriate in promoting the objective of public safety. - 4.2.2 A reference covering, for example, the applicant's financial records and/or business history could also be considered appropriate as well as the requirements outlined above in some instances. - 4.2.3 Before an application for a private hire operator's licence will be considered the applicant must provide a current Basic DBS Disclosure of Criminal Convictions, or a Certificate of Good Conduct from the relevant embassy in the case of an overseas applicant.
+4.2.1 Private Hire Vehicle operators are not exceptions to the Rehabilitation of Offenders Act 1974.
+However, Private hire operators' that are not licensed drivers, cannot be required to produce an enhanced DBS disclosure.
+A Basic Disclosure from the DBS or Scottish Disclosure, or a certificate of good conduct from the relevant embassy for overseas applicants, is however, considered appropriate in promoting the objective of public safety.